MetOffice/fab/docs/source/howto_write_config.rst

     This can require some understanding of where and when files are placed in the *build_output* folder:
     It will generally match the structure you've created in *<project workspace>/source*, with your grab steps.
     Early steps like preprocessors generally read files from *source* and write to *build_output*.
-    Later steps like compilers generally find their files are already in *build_output*.
+    Later steps like compilers generally read files which are already in *build_output*.

 Path matching is done using Python's `fnmatch <https://docs.python.org/3.10/library/fnmatch.html#fnmatch.fnmatch>`_.
 We can current only *add* flags for a path, using the :class:`~fab.build_config.AddFlags` class.